pactumjs/pactum/docs/mock-server.md

 ### Handlers

-Mock handlers help us to reuse same kind of interactions with modifications.
+Interaction handlers help us to reuse same kind of interactions with modifications.
 Use `handler.addMockInteractionHandler` or `handler.addPactInteractionHandler` functions to temporarily store interactions & later use the handler name to add them to the mock server.

+It accepts two arguments

+* handler name - a string to refer the interaction later
+* callback function - it should return a mock interaction or reference to other interaction

 ```javascript
 const mock = pactum.mock;